5 Concerns Of Women Who Are Pregnant After 35 + What I Tell Them: An MD Explains

 Women who have children at an older age have postponed childbirth for various reasons.
 One common reason is wanting to feel settled in the workplace and having advanced to a position where taking time off for child-rearing feels appropriate.
 Another is feeling settled in a partnership, having taken the time to get to know one’s partner and grow closer.
 Many of my patients describe themselves as women who are planners and worriers.
 As a result, their baby was planned, as were all the circumstances around the pregnancy, labor, and beyond.

 If you are a planner and organizer and have many expectations, any deviation from those plans can cause anxiety and distress.
-A medically complicated pregnancy, like an early delivery or having a miscarriage, can feel devastating not just because of the circumstances themselves but because of a loss of hopes and plans.
+A medically complicated pregnancy, like an early delivery or pregnancy loss can feel devastating not just because of the circumstances themselves but because of a loss of hopes and plans.
 Reaching out to a counselor or support group can help provide a comfortable environment in which to voice those uncertainties and losses in order to move forward.

 3. “I planned this baby, but I didn’t plan on feeling anxious or depressed.”